Kevin Spacey says he will ‘voluntarily’ face sex assault charges in Britai

 Rapp said that when he was 14 he was at a party at Spacey’s Manhattan home when the older actor, then aged 26, allegedly grabbed his bottom and lay on top of him on a bed.

-The older actor wrote on Twitter that he apologised but did not recall the incident.
+After the allegation was made, Spacey took to Twitter to apologise but said he did not recall the incident.

-The CPS authorised the charges last week but the actor has not been arrested or formally charged because he is not in Britain.
+Last week, the CPS authorised the charges relating to the more recent allegations.
+The actor has not been arrested or formally charged because he is not in Britain.

+There were reports earlier this week that British prosecutors were prepared to seek Spacey’s formal extradition from the US, if he did not travel to Britain voluntarily.